jaalto/project--shell-script-performance-and-portability/README.md

 - One might think that choosing optimized
   `grep` options would make a difference.
+  In practice, for typical file sizes
+  (below few Megabytes),
-  In practice, performance is nearly identical even with the ignore case option included.
+  performance is nearly identical even with the ignore case option included.
   Nonetheless, there may
   be cases where selecting `LANG=C`, using